GriKate/Piano-web/README.md

 # Piano-web
-Web application for learning to play the piano
+Web application for learning to play the piano.

+Tabs move during file execution on /player page.

 ## Implemented with
 Vue 2 \